GSMA Root Discovery Service

 • Alternative SM-DS Providers

 • Mobile Network Operators running their own SM-DP+ / Alternative SM-DS

 How to Apply

-- Details on how to connect your system entities to the live service (for advanced preparation)
+- instructions on how to connect your system entities to the live service;

-- How to obtain the necessary RSP digital certificates
+- details of how to obtain the necessary eSIM digital certificates.

 Undertake interoperability testing of your system entities on the CTE using the GSMA Interoperability Test Plan.

-Service will subsequently be activated for your designated system entities.
+Once payment has been made, service will be activated for your designated system entities.

-For further information on the GSMA Root Discovery Service, please contact the GSMA by sending an email to GSMARootDS@gsma.com.
+For further information on the GSMA Root Discovery Service, please contact the GSMA at GSMARootDS@gsma.com.